MicrosoftDocs/customer-insights/ci-docs/audience-insights/activate-consent.md

 1. In audience insights, go to **Admin** > **System**.
 1. Select the **Consent** tab.
 1. In the **Activation** section, set the toggle for the area you want to enable to **On**.
 1. Select the **Allow overrides** checkbox to enable admins to remove the enforced consent checks when they work in the selected area.
-For example, if overrides are allowed for [segments](segments.md), users can create new segments in audience insights that still include customers who didn't give consent to be part of a segment if an admin removes the consent requirement.
+For example, if you allow overrides for [segments](segments.md), users can freely create new segments in audience insights.
+These segments might include customers who didn't give consent to have their data used.
 Those customers would be filtered from the segment if the global consent check is enforced.